daisylb/wright-webpack-config/README.md

 # wright-webpack-config

-A Webpack config for internal use (but it's CC0, so you can use it too if you want!), that **produces separate bundles for evergreen browsers and Internet Explorer**.
-This lets us exclude polyfills and Babel transforms for features that evergreen browsers support.
+A Webpack config for internal use (but it's CC0, so you can use it too if you want!), that **supports every feature in every published ECMAScript version** (even those that use polyfills), and **produces separate bundles for evergreen browsers and Internet Explorer**.
+This lets us exclude polyfills and Babel transforms for features that evergreen browsers support, reducing file size.

 It also includes support for the following: